apify/actor-whitepaper/README.md

 }
 ```

-The input object is passed to the actor by the caller when starting the actor using API, in user interface, CLI, scheduler, etc.
+The input object represents a standardized way for the caller to control the actor's activity,
+whether starting it using API, in user interface, CLI, or scheduler.
 The actor can access the value of the input object using the [Get input](#get-input) function.

 In order to specify what kind of input object an actor expects,